 You can create Intune device restriction policy for Android for Work from Microsoft Intune – Device Configuration – Profiles – Create New Profile.
 I selected Android for Work as the platform and the Selection of the platform is very important.

-Also, you need to select the profile type while creating Intune Configuration Restriction policy, in my scenario, it’s Device restriction policy.
+Also, you need to select the profile type while creating Intune Configuration Restriction policy, in my scenario, it’s the Device restriction policy.
 The name of the policy is Android Restriction policy as you can see in the video.

 Deploy Security Policy for Android Devices